-So you got your hair coloured a really pretty shade of pastel pink to keep up with your favourite influencer on Instagram, but now, maintaining it is another story altogether.
+So you got your hair coloured a really pretty shade of pastel pink to keep up with the latest hair colour trend, but maintaining it is another story altogether.
 From investing in a plethora of mindfully curated haircare products to finding your way to the salon every few weeks for root touch-ups, it is quite the task.

 Growing your hair out to get back to your natural hair colour may not seem like an obvious option because there is the fear of a clear demarcation between your new growth and the coloured portion.
-But even so, growing your hair out is a pretty useful strategy if done right.
-Simply wait until you have about two inches of visible roots, then ask your colourist to give you balayage highlights.
-This will help your natural roots to fade seamlessly into your coloured ends.
-You can continue to completely grow out your locks without touching up these highlights, as this technique is extremely low maintenance.
+But even so, growing your hair is one of the best ways to go back to your natural hair colour.
+To do this the right way wait until you have about two inches of visible roots before getting balayage highlights.
+This will ensure that your coloured roots fade beautifully into the coloured ends.
+This is an extremely low maintenance option and won’t require you to touch up at all.

-This is perhaps the easiest fix we can think of, for returning to your natural hair colour.
+This is perhaps the easiest fix we can think of for returning to your natural hair colour.
 It’s almost like you fake it ‘til you make it, you know?
-As the colour grows out, it’ll be replaced by growth that matches your dye job.
-Make sure that you bring a picture of your natural hair colour so your stylist knows exactly what you need.
+As your hair grows, you will slowly but surely start to go back to your natural hair colour.
+But to make sure that your stylist knows exactly what you need, don’t forget to bring a picture of your natural hair colour with you.

 Opt for a shorter haircut